su1s/e2m3u2bouquet/README.md

 ## Pre Requisites
 EPG-Importer plugin is required.
 This should be available in the plugin feed or already installed.

 N.B.
-OpenPLi may need additional packaes installed.
+OpenPLi may need additional packages installed.
 If you attempt to run the script and get an error about missing modules please run
 ```
 opkg update